Share this link via

 One of the best Japanese Kanji dictionary.

-Plum tree - A deciduous tree of the rose family.
+Plum - A fruit tree of the rose family.

 卒業式の日、私は黴臭くなった古い冬服を行李の中から出して着た。